Credit Default Swaps (CDS)

 Credit swaps can be cash-settled, where the CDS seller pays the CDS buyer the amount by which the bonds or other referenced financial instrument devalues because of the credit event.
 In a physical settlement, the seller buys the bonds from the buyer for their par value.

-With a physical settlement, most CDS contracts allow the buyer to select from a number of different bonds that have defaulted to deliver to the CDS seller, although they must have the same seniority.
+With a physical settlement, most CDS contracts allow the buyer to select from a number of different defaulted bonds to deliver to the CDS seller, although they must have the same seniority.
 Even with the same seniority, however, bond prices may differ because of accrued interest or because some bonds may have a higher value in a reorganization.
 Bonds with a higher accrued interest have greater value than others in the same class.
 In most cases, the CDS buyer has the option of delivering the cheapest-to-deliver bond to the CDS seller.
 In the case of a cash settlement, the calculation agent will use the cheapest-to-deliver price to determine the cash settlement.

 Some CDSs are binary credit default swaps that pay a fixed dollar amount in the case of default.
 They are described as binary because they either pay the fixed dollar amount or nothing at all.
 Thus, these swaps are cash-settled, so the recovery rate or the cheapest to deliver bond prices are not relevant.